MMRIZE/MMM-NotificationTrigger/README.md

 ## MMM-NotificationTrigger
-MMM-NotificationTrigger is a simple notification converter.
-Many MagicMirror modules have their own incoming and outgoing notification messages.
+MMM-NotificationTrigger is a simple notification converter from `TRIGGER_NOTIFICATION` to `FIRE_NOTIFICATION` Many MagicMirror modules have their own incoming and outgoing notification messages.
 But most of them are not compatible.
 This module can translate notifications among other modules.
 You can use this module to chain modules to work together.